Blobanium/PerformacraftX-Modpack/README.md

 NOTE: If there is a mod thats yours and want to have your mod removed from this pack, please let Blobanium know.

-This modpack is designed for Minecraft 1.16.5
+This modpack is designed for Minecraft 1.17.1

 If you need help Check wiki on this github

-## NOTICE

-Mod updates are currently on hold until 1.17 Releases.

 ## Things that i still need to do